G-Core/product-documentation/documentation/cdn/cdn-resource-options/cache/modify-cache-key.md

 You can use the following variable to modify your resource’s cache key:

-* `$http_host`: The value of the Host header passed in the request header, which comes from the user.
 * `$request_uri`: The full original request URI.
 If used with the <a href="https://gcore.com/docs/cdn/cdn-resource-options/rewrite-redirect-requests-from-the-cdn-to-the-origin" target="_blank">rewrite feature</a> in conjunction with this option, this variable retains the value of the original URI, not the rewritten one.
 * `$scheme`: The protocol used in the request.
 * `$uri`: The current normalized URI in the request.
 The value of this variable may change during request processing.
 For example, it’ll change during internal redirects or when using index files.